top of page

 Dr. Claire Phillips is a specialist in healthcare design and leadership.
 She spends her days studying and coaching healthcare professionals in behavior change.

-To effect lasting change, first a leader studies the system to understand what makes it tick.
-They then look for the leverage point that will turn the entire system and by addressing that one point, change the behavior of the people in the system.
+To effect lasting change, a leader studies the system to understand what makes it tick.
+They then look for the leverage point that will turn the entire system.
+Address that one point, and people will change their behavior as they adjust to the change in the system.

 Thinking in systems is a super-power for leaders.

 When we treat Substance Use Disorder, we don’t focus on the individual as “the problem”.
 The “addict” does not have a “problem” with alcohol or drugs.
-Rather, a human being is bound in a system that reinforces alcohol and drug use as a solution for a larger, systemic problem.
+Rather, a human being is bound up in a system that reinforces alcohol and drug use as a solution for a larger, systemic problem.

 Claire Phillips integrates theory and practice to help leaders integrate changing personal behavior with changing systems.